 So while my ex and my roommate’s brother were on their first date, my buddy Matt and I ended up begrudgingly entering Lucas Oil Stadium to take in the Colts against the Chiefs.
 Maybe a playoff win would be the magic serum to make my day less crappy.

 Not so.
-After a relatively close first quarter, the Chiefs ended up taking a 14-point lead and then increased that lead to 21 after an Andrew Luck interception.
-The Colts looked terrible, and as we approached halftime, I told Matt “if they don’t score before halftime and again right after, I’m leaving.”
+After a relatively close first quarter, the Chiefs ended up taking a 14-point lead and then increasing that lead to 21 after an Andrew Luck interception.
+The Colts looked terrible, and as we approached halftime, I told Matt “if we don’t score before halftime and again right after, I’m leaving.”

 Luck threw an interception before halftime.
 He threw another to start the second half, and the Chiefs scored again to go up 28.
 Game over.

 Everyone else in our row left.
 Most of the rows in front of us cleared out, too.
 But I still sat there, wallowing in freakish misery.
 Seriously, God?
 This is already one of the worst days of my life, did you have to make me lose money on the tickets AND watch my favorite team get plastered?
 Yes, I know that’s not how God works, but it’s how I felt.